anyaevostinar/anyaevostinar.github.io/classes/201-s24/hw2.md

 The whole time that you are working, you should both be present and actively working on the problem at hand.
 (Two brains, one keyboard.)
 Switch off the typing duties so that you each type for roughly half of the time.
+You should only submit **one** assignment for your pair and then add your partner to the submission on Gradescope.

 You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.